andmos/Coffee/AeroPress.md

 * When the timer is done, flip the Aeropress over on top of a cup.
 * Press down slowly for about 25 seconds.

+### Note

+* If you find the brew too strong, reduce the coffee to 16 grams.

 ## Single glass - Dark roasted iced coffee - Inverted method

 ### Intro